Master of Arts in Teaching

 Deadline:All application materials must be received by March 1 to be considered in the first round for the current academic year's program.

 ANCHORAGE SCHOOL DISTRICT: Placement in the ASD involves a number of steps.
 There is a registration process for student teaching placements with ASD that takes place in early February.
 Student teachers must complete this registration process prior to the deadline in order to be placed in ASD in the fall.
 Please let us know TODAY of your intention to intern in the ASD so we can work with you to begin facilitating the process.

 The following items are necessary for a complete application:

 - A completed graduate application with $60 processing fee; (Note: Admission status notices are mailed out by the School of Education.
-Conditional admission status may be granted.
-Conditions must be completed within time specified at admission.
+Provisional admission status may be granted.
+Provisions must be completed within time specified at admission.
 For information about online application visit UAS Admissions:)

 - An official transcript indicating baccalaureate degree and a GPA of 3.0;

 - Transcripts from all universities or colleges attended.
 These will be used for assessment of applicant's content preparation;